Complex variational autoencoders admit K\"ahler structure: Conclusions

 \section{Conclusions}

-We have developed two Kähler potentials whose complex Hessian $\partial \overline{\partial}$ is the decoded Fisher information metric, one exact and one approximate.
+We have developed two Kähler potentials whose complex Hessian $\partial \overline{\partial}$ depends on the decoded Fisher information metric, one exact and one a proxy.
 Our approximate metric remains a valid Kähler potential $K$, and it is efficient because the computational burden is displaced from automatic differentiation to an expectation.
 This expectation is also more efficient than using a nearest neighbor algorithm.
 The efficiency matters because constructing a metric of the latent space and sampling from this metric is nontrivial.
 Our work is primarily interesting because the intersection of complex geometry and ML is a largely unexplored area.